 Social innovation, good works and global interests sum him up.
-A a producer of RYOT film The Rider in the Storm, Gareth is also focused on preserving historically significant landmarks of Toronto and surrounding area while advancing technological synergies that make it one of the worlds greatest cities to live in.
+A a producer of RYOT film The Rider in the Storm, Gareth is also focused on preserving historically significant landmarks of Toronto and surrounding areas while advancing technological synergies that make it one of the worlds greatest cities to live in.

 Board of Directors

-Previously a director of of Rogers Wireless Communications Inc. and Rogers Media Inc, Martha is committed to helping causes around the world through the Rogers Foundation and RYOT Foundation.
+Previously a director of Rogers Wireless Communications Inc. and Rogers Media Inc, Martha is committed to helping causes around the world through the Rogers Foundation and RYOT Foundation.
 She has been a passionate advocate and supporters of social issues in Haiti for half a decade.